EkkoN7/EkkoN7/README.md

 - **Cybersecurity Student** & working full-time in the field.
 - My primary goal is to **master Python** for security and automation.
 - Interested in building **Cybersecurity Tools** and creating **Automations**.
+- Fedora Linux Enthusiast exploring the world of Linux GUI Development.
 - All my projects are documented in my **[Portfolio Repository](https://github.com/EkkoN7/Portfolio)**.

 Feel free to explore my work and connect for collaboration!